Implants That Fit You, Down to the Fibre

 Co-Founder & CTO

-Thomas is holds an MSc in Human and Biological Robotics from Imperial College, and was awarded Laidlaw and Arkwright Scholarships, as well as the prestigious IET Prize for academic excellence.
-He has been repeatedly distinguished for both leadership and technical expertise.
-He has hands-on experience in rapid prototyping and product development while working at Rolls-Royce Motor Cars.
-Driven by a desire to develop transformative medical technologies, Thomas stepped away from a PhD at Imperial to pursue his startup full-time and make a real-world impact.
+Thomas holds an MSc in Human and Biological Robotics from Imperial College London and has received Laidlaw and Arkwright Scholarships, as well as the IET Prize for academic excellence.
+He has hands-on experience in rapid prototyping and product development from his time at Rolls-Royce Motor Cars.
+Motivated to translate research into impact, Thomas stepped away from a PhD at Imperial to pursue Klona Biotech full-time.

 Anne Behre